 You can look up your UCAS Tariff points in our Tariff point calculator, or by finding your qualifications in our:

-You can also look up UCAS Tariff points by finding your qualifications in our Tariff tables (1.55 MB) (updated May 2018).
-Remember, not all qualifications are on the Tariff, so don’t worry if you can’t find your qualification, as a university, college, or conservatoire may still accept it.
+Not all qualifications are on the Tariff, so don’t worry if you can’t find your qualification, as a university, college, or conservatoire may still accept it.
 It’s a good idea to read the guidance notes in the Tariff calculator to understand how the Tariff works.

-You can speak to your teacher or adviser about your qualifications, grades, and higher education entry requirements.
+Speak to your teacher or adviser about your qualifications, grades, and higher education entry requirements.
 They will be able to advise you, as they understand how the Tariff points system works.